-□ Path to iconx
+Path to iconx

 For implementations that support direct execution of icode files, the hardwired path to iconx is overridden by the value of the environment variable ICONX, if it is set.
+If ICONX is not set and iconx is not found on the hardwired path, PATH is searched for it.

-O Block Region Size
+Block Region Size

-The environment variable BLOCKSIZE is now a synonym for HEAPSIZE.
+The environment variables BLOCKSIZE and BLKSIZE now are synonyms for HEAPSIZE.

-□ File Names
+File Names